-When it comes to Christmas trees, there are people who favor fake trees, real tree purists and those who prefer really real trees; as in as-fresh-as-it-gets, chopped down from the Christmas tree farm real.
+When it comes to Christmas trees, there are people who favor fake trees, real tree purists and those who prefer to choose and chop their tree from a Christmas tree farm.

 What are the benefits of cutting down your own tree?
 For one, they are fresher; the branches are a bit springier, their fragrance brighter and they’ll generally last longer.
 And of course, there are the bragging rights that come with playing lumberjack and cutting and hauling out your chosen evergreen with your own two hands.
 It also feels more Christmassy than the Home Depot parking lot.

 If any of the above sounds good, take a look at these 10 Northeast Christmas tree farms.
 Most open right after Thanksgiving.

 Scroll down to play our Christmas tree word search.

 Before Heading to the Christmas Tree Farm …